 You have to put yourself in your target market’s shoes and determine which keywords, questions or phrases they are going to enter into the search box to find you.
-You should have completed the Define Your Target Market Workbook and the next step is to do some market research to get to know your target.
+Once you complete the free Define Your Target Market Workbook, the next step is to do some market research to get to know your target.

-Google’s Keyword Planner is free, but you have to sign up for Adwords (now Google Ads – pay per click [PPC]) to use it.
-A Gmail account will get you started.
+Google’s Keyword Planner is free, but you have to sign up for Google Ads (pay per click [PPC]) to use it.
+A Google account will get you started.
 If you already have a Gmail account, click on “sign in” in the upper right hand corner and it will walk you through setting up an account.
-It will ask your for a credit card, however, they will NOT charge you unless you do PPC.
-Once you’ve got the basic account set up, click on this link again, Keyword Planner to go directly to the Keyword Planner tool.
+Hint: don’t use your personal Gmail account.
+Create a business one — it will keep you sane.

-Continuing with Google, click on “Find Keywords”.
-Enter your 3 keywords or phrases separated by commas.
-You don’t need to enter the landing page unless you want to filter your search results.
-If you’re local, add your city or state at the end of the phrase.
+Continuing with Google, click on “Discover New Keywords”.
+Enter your up to 10 keywords or phrases separated by commas.
+You don’t need to enter the landing page or website URL unless you want to filter your search results.
+If you’re local, add your city or state in location.

 Then click “Get Started”.
 This will give you ideas on other relevant keywords or phrases in a variety of combinations.
 You don’t really know what a searcher is going to enter into the search box, so you should consider these.

 You want to find the keywords or phrases with high monthly searches and low to medium competition.
-That means that there are a lot of folks searching for that term but fewer sites have those words in their pages.
+That means that there are a lot of folks searching for that term but fewer sites have those words in their pages or have paid ads.
 Take note of those.
 They’ll give you blogging ideas.
 Now, obviously, some major keywords with high competition, depending on your industry, you’ll have to use on your site.
 But when you write blog posts, look for those with high searches and low or medium competition.

 Depending on your geographic area, the monthly search results you get will vary.
-Nationally, look for relevant keywords with over 800-1000 monthly searches.
-On local searches, you’ll get lower monthly searches so anything over 100 will be good.
+Nationally, look for relevant keywords with over 100-1000 monthly searches.
+On tight, local searches, you’ll get lower monthly searches so anything over 100 will be good.

 Part 2: Economic Outlook

 Look at related industries.
-For instance in working with a local scuba dive shop, I looked into the leisure travel industry.
-I discovered that millennials are the ones that will be traveling a lot and they like adventure travel and they’re into conservation.
+For instance, a few years ago, in working with a local scuba dive shop, I looked into the leisure travel industry.
+I discovered that millennials were the ones that were be traveling a lot and they liked adventure travel and they’re into conservation.
 That information helped me put a social media strategy targeting millennials.

 The economy can factor in your business success.
 You need to be aware of industry trends – whether up or down.
 All this will affect your marketing.